ADVANCED TUTORIALS

 To get focused on the most important actions in the coming days, you can mark them by clicking the star-shaped icon that appears on every item in the action lists.

-You can also type two consecutive exclamation marks !!
+You can also insert !!

 Take the car to the garage !!